koshyanand/DecisionTreeEnsemble/README.md

-# DecisionTreeEnsemble
-Decision Tree Ensembles with Adaboost for Optical Character Recognition

-Decision Tree Ensemble Classifier with bagging(Random Forest) and boosting(Adaboost) from scratch using Python and Numpy.
+# Decision Tree Ensemble Classifier with bagging(Random Forest) and boosting(Adaboost) using Python and Numpy.

-Instructions